 The MMU found serious market structure issues, measured by the three pivotal supplier test results in the PJM Capacity Market in the last BRA and in subsequent incremental auctions.
 Explicit market power mitigation rules in the RPM construct only partially offset the underlying market structure issues in the PJM Capacity Market under RPM.
 In the 2021/2022 RPM Base Residual Auction, the default offer cap of net CONE times B exceeded the competitive offer for a number of resources.
 Some seasonal resources were paid additional make whole based on a failure of the market power rules to apply offer capping.
+The MMU has not completed its analysis of the 2022/2023 RPM Base Residual Auction.

-The MMU has identified serious market design issues with RPM and the MMU has made specific recommendations to address those issues.
-25 26 27 28 29 30 In 2020 and the first three months of 2021, the MMU prepared a number of RPM related reports and testimony, shown in Table 5-2.
+The MMU has identified serious market design issues with RPM and the MMU has made specific recommendations to address those issues. ^{27 28 29 30 31 32} In 2020 and 2021, the MMU prepared a number of RPM related reports and testimony, shown in Table 5-2.